Judgment (video game): Characters

 According to Nagoshi, Cinema of Korea were Yagami's primary influences.
 Since the story of Yakuza's protagonist Kazuma Kiryu ended with Yakuza 6: The Song of Life, Ryu Ga Gotoku Studio's game developers wanted to create a distinctive character for Judgment.
 At the direction of producer Kazuki Hosokawa, the team decided that the character should be a detective.
 To generate a major contrast between the Yagami and Kiryu, staff wanted to make Yagami a more relatable character based on the troubles that caused him to quit being a lawyer.
 The details of Yagami's past, as well as his new life as a detective, were elaborated on to attract players to him.
 Because of the popularity of detective stories, Yagami was written to obtain knowledge throughout the game, along with the player.
 Yagami's largest influence was the Paul Newman film The Verdict, in which the main character suffers a similar crisis over his career as a lawyer.
-Nagoshi and Masayoshi Yokoyama, who had worked on Yakuza 0, wrote the narrative to be darker than the studio's previous titles but balanced it with humor.
 Similar to the Yakuza series, Judgment primarily focuses on its story.